tillnagel/unfolding/tutorials/getting-started-in-eclipse.md

 ### Processing in Eclipse

-If you haven't used Processing in Eclipse before, you might want to read a bit about it.
-See for example XXX and XXX)
+If you haven't used Eclipse before, you might want to read a bit about it.
+See for example <a href="http://processing.org/learning/eclipse/">Learning how to use Processing in Eclipse</a>.

 ### Application vs Applet